cbinding/rematch2/README.md

 ### ordinal_ruler <a class="anchor" id="ordinal_ruler"></a>

 Identifies ordinal expressions in text e.g. _15th, nineteenth_.
 Used in combination with other rulers to identify pattern of ordinal followed by century e.g. _15th century_, _nineteenth century_.
-As an alternative spaCy does have its own built in NER functionality which includes identification of ordinals; these patterns were developed prior to adopting spaCy
+As an alternative spaCy does have its own built in NER functionality which includes identification of ordinals; these patterns were developed prior to adopting spaCy.

 ### dateprefix_ruler <a class="anchor" id="dateprefix_ruler"></a>